NOW AVAILABLE IN SPANISH,

 Mary Woods - Professor/Historian

-Mary Woods is a Michael A McCarthy Professor of Architecture at Cornell University.
-She is best known for her book From Craft to Profession, which was one of the first in depth studies of the evolution of architectural education in the United States.
+Mary Woods is a Michael A. McCarthy professor of Architecture at Cornell University.
+She is best known for her book From Craft to Profession, which was one of the first in-depth studies of the evolution of architectural education in the United States.
 Mary has a huge interest in how film and photography influence our understanding of the built environment, which is evident in her book Beyond the Architect’s Eye.

 Matthew Berman and Andrew Kotchen

-Workshop/apd specializes in high-end residential renovations, new home construction, and commercial development with an emphasis on the integration of sustainable methods that can help to identify and solve the challenges of the built environment in the 21st Century.
-Winner of the Sustainable Design Competition for New Orleans, Matthew and Andrew have spoken around the world about their unique take on rebuilding New Orleans responsibly and their revolutionary approach to bringing ecologically sound design to low-cost housing.
+Workshop/apd specializes in high-end residential renovations, new home construction, and commercial development with an emphasis on the integration of sustainable methods that can help to identify and solve the challenges of the built environment in the 21st century.
+Winners of the Sustainable Design Competition for New Orleans, Matthew and Andrew have spoken around the world about their unique take on rebuilding New Orleans responsibly and their revolutionary approach to bringing ecologically sound design to low-cost housing.
 Their Right Frame initiative, set to launch this year, furthers this objective by combining style and responsible living into moderately priced options for a broader audience.

 website designed and film produced by Arbuckle Industries